abdul-basit-ai/RESUME_Abdul_Basit/README.md

 - Implemented original Transformer paper from Scratch using Pytorch for translation task (FR-ENG)
 - Implemented VIT-Vision Transformer from Scratch using Pytorch on CIFAR10 dataset
 - Fine-tuned(Instruction based) Mistral-7B using Q-LoRA on Alpaca Dataset released by Stanford
-- Developed a RAG System for specific Q/A
+- Developed a RAG System for specific Q/A using LangChain

 ## Technical Skills